El Mirador: Ancient Pyramids Hidden In The Lost City Of The Maya

 An excavated pyramid structure at El Mirador.
 Image credit: Wikipedia

-They had discovered a massive Pre-Classic Maya city that rivaled other Classic period centers in architecture and easily exceeded the size and scope of most other Maya settlements.
-In fact, it was gigantic, but shrouded in secrecy by the jungle and virtually inaccessible to most travelers but the hardiest of explorers and scientists.
+They had discovered a massive pre-Classic Maya city that rivaled other Classic period centers in architecture and easily exceeded the size and scope of most other Maya settlements.
+In fact, it was gigantic, but the jungle shrouded it in secrecy and virtually inaccessible to most travelers but the hardiest of explorers and scientists.

 El Mirador